jasimbdpro/product-price-mern-stack/README.md

-## Product Price Very Basic MERN Stack Project.
+# Product Price MERN Stack Project (Very Basic )
-# MERN Stack is used to create the frontend and backend
+## MERN Stack is used to create the frontend and backend